dmbarbour/wikilon/docs/ABCRT.md

 * fast future copies, validation already performed behind refct
 * very efficient copy-delete patterns with shallow observations

 We represent reference counts as a single cell.
-This gives us a very good amortized overheads, e.g. if we refct every 64 objects we have at most a 0.5 bit overhead per object.
-Increments and decrements to refct objects must be atomic... unless they're in our nursery, which we can test for easily.
+This gives us a very good amortized overheads, e.g. if we refct every 64 objects we have a 0.5 bit overhead per object.

+Increments and decrements to refct objects on the heap must be atomic due to potential par/seq sharing.
+Within the nursery, we can perform conventional increment and decrement operations.
+Doing so may be worthwhile: atomic operations aren't CPU friendly, and we can cheaply test for membership in the nursery.

-During copy-collection, refct objects will change to a forwarding pointer.
-Reference counts are the only points of potential sharing, so this is a special case just for them.
+During copy-collection, we must replace reference count objects with forwarding pointers.
+Reference counts are the only objects with potential sharing, so this is a special case.
+We benefit from two more tags: deferred reference counts for wrappers in the nursery, and forwarding pointers used only during GC.

-*Aside:* If our 'known deleble' bit is 0, that doesn't mean this isn't deleble.
+*Aside:* If our 'known deleble' bit is 0, that doesn't mean the object isn't deleble.
 It means we *don't know* whether it is deleble.
-We'll need to validate deletion on the first attempt to delete.
+We'll need to validate delebility (that a value contains no 'relevant' blocks) on our first attempt to delete.

 ### Ad-hoc Sum Types